Love Yourself World Tour: Background

-BTS World Tour Love Yourself: Speak Yourself was the stadium extension to the Love Yourself World Tour, separated under a different name.
+BTS World Tour Love Yourself: Speak Yourself was the stadium extension to the Love Yourself World Tour, promoted under a different name.
 The extension began on May 4, 2019, in Pasadena, California and featured concerts in North and South America, Europe, and Asia, including the United States, Brazil, England, France, and Japan.

 Speak Yourself was first announced on February 19, 2019, through the Big Hit Entertainment YouTube channel, where a spot for the extension was posted.
 The video featured clips of the BTS members performing, with the title and dates for the tour written on top of them.
 That same day, Live Nation was revealed as the concert promoter, with tickets sold through Ticketmaster.